 refunds table to provide further information.

 select date_format(date_trunc('day', balance_transactions.created), '%Y-%m-%d') as day, balance_transactions.amount, balance_transactions.currency, balance_transactions.source_id, refunds.charge_id from balance_transactions inner join refunds -- Joining these tables to retrieve additional information on balance_transactions.source_id=refunds.id where balance_transactions.type = 'refund' order by day desc limit 5

 This extended query now returns the original charge ID that the refund relates to.

-To save a query, enter a name by clicking on the query’s title (labeled as Untitled if it is a new query) and then click Save.
+To save a query, enter a name by clicking on the title of the query (labeled as Untitled if it’s a new query) and then click Save.

 Saved queries are found within the Saved tab.
 Queries that you have saved are listed in the You section.
 The All section includes queries saved by all team members.
-Selecting a saved query fills in the query editor automatically; the query is not executed until you click Run.
+Selecting a saved query fills in the query editor automatically; the query does not execute until you click Run.

 The queries you save are also added to the All section and made available to every team member on your account.
 Each saved query is also given a unique URL which you can share by clicking Copy link.
 You can use this link as a shortcut to a particular report you regularly use, or share it directly to other team members on the Stripe account.

-Queries can only be shared with team members who have permission to view reports.
-Shared queries are also read-only, so other team members cannot modify the queries you create.
-If a team member wants to make changes to the query, they can save a copy of it and edit accordingly.
+You can only share queries with team members.
+Shared queries are also read-only, so other team members can’t modify the queries you create.
+If a team member wants to make changes to the query, they can save a copy and edit it accordingly.

 Congrats!
 You can now begin writing queries to deep-dive into your account's transactional data using Stripe Sigma.
-You may want to learn more about querying transactional or subscription data, or using Sigma for Connect:
+You may want to learn more about querying transactional or billing data, or using Sigma for Connect: